MrinalRai/ccwebapp/infrastructure/aws/terraform/application/README.md

 Steps: for creation --
 - 1: terraform init
 - 2: export AWS_PROFILE="your_value"
-- 3: terraform plan
+- 3: terraform plan -var-file="values.tfvars"
-- 4: terraform apply
+- 4: terraform apply -var-file="values.tfvars"

 Wait for the process, it will create the instance in the cloud.
 Check for instance under EC2 and RDS modules on AWS.